laronandrew11/APLACA/DOC/README.txt

            many amaze

 >>>>>>>LANGUAGE DESCRIPTION<<<<<<<
-This wonderful programming language's name shall be PLWOACA (Programming Language Without a Catchy Acronym).
+This language is called APLACA (A Programming Language Almost Called Alpaca).
-The syntax of the programming language is as follows:
+The syntax of APLACA is as follows:

 ---OPERATORS---
 Whitespace is mandatory.